darrenkidd/parse-heroku-foundation/README.md

   - [Gulp](http://gulpjs.com/) and [Bower](http://bower.io): Run `npm install -g gulp bower`
     - Depending on how Node is configured on your machine, you may need to run `sudo npm install -g gulp bower` instead, if you get an error with the first command.

+### Manual changes required
+In directory `bower_components/foundation-apps/js/angular/components/iconic/iconic.js`
+Find `var assetPath = 'assets/img/iconic/;` on line 12 and replace with:
+`var assetPath = 'public/assets/img/iconic/';`
+As we are not checking in bower into the repository this will need to be changed manually and updated when there is an `bower install` command run.

 ### For Local Development